 If you have a local MicroCenter — by all means use it.

 Here, I will note that the GTX-1080Ti is a GPU that was “too good.”
 Nvidia released it to the market — only shortly — based on AMD’s performance claims about their upcoming Vega architecture … that ended up being exaggerated.
-Real-time raytracing hardware aside (the GTX has none), the GTX-1080Ti with its 11GB of RAM is approximately equal in performance to the RTX-2070 Super and the RTX-3060 (but with more RAM), especially with older games — I would not trade it for either.
+Real-time raytracing hardware aside (the GTX has none), the GTX-1080Ti with its 11GB of RAM is approximately equal in performance (chart from Maximum PC magazine, June 2022) to the RTX-2070 Super and the RTX-3060 (but with more RAM), especially with older games — I would not trade it for either.
 The RTX-2080 is only ~10% faster in most cases.
 It seemed a foolish idea to consider upgrading the GPU at this time, not to mention — I didn’t have the budget for it.